Eric Singleton Jr.

-Eric Singleton Jr. is an American college football wide receiver for the Auburn Tigers.
-He previously played for the Georgia Tech Yellow Jackets.
+Eric Singleton Jr. is an American college football wide receiver for the Florida Gators.
+He previously played for the Georgia Tech Yellow Jackets and Auburn Tigers.

 Early life

 Singleton Jr. attended Robert S. Alexander High School in Douglasville, Georgia.
 During his high school career, he had 101 receptions, 1,567 receiving yards and 16 touchdowns.
 A three star prospect, he originally committed to play college football at Western Kentucky University before flipping to Georgia Tech.

 College career

 As a true freshman at Georgia Tech in 2023, Singleton Jr. was named a freshman All-American after starting 10 of 12 games and recording 48 receptions for 714 yards and six touchdowns.
 He returned to Georgia Tech for his sophomore season in 2024.

 On December 9, 2024, Singleton announced that he would enter the transfer portal.
 On December 23, 2024, Singleton announced that he plans to attend and play football at Auburn University.